Skip to main content

 Install and Configure the DVM

-1) Install the Disputable Values Monitor with the command: pip install -e .
+2) Install the Disputable Values Monitor with the command: poetry install

 4) Open vars.sh in nano (or your preferred text editor): nano vars.sh

-When you’re done editing, use ‘crtl+x’ to exit the document and choose ‘y’ to save your changes.
-If you make a mistake simply exit choosing ‘n’ and start over.
+When you’re done editing, use ‘crtl+x’ to exit the document and choose ‘y’ to save your changes overwriting vars.sh.

-Next we need to set the chains you want to monitor by providing RPC (node) endpoints for those.
+Configure chains you want to monitor by providing RPC (node) endpoints.

 Note: If you’ve already used telliot on your machine, config init can be skipped.